 To the best of the authors' knowledge, there are no detailed survey papers dedicated to the latest solutions for rural connectivity.
 There are however survey papers addressing fronthaul and backhaul solutions.
-The most relevant to this work are [24-26].
+The most relevant to this work are [40-42].

-The authors of [24] survey the technologies used for backhaul connectivity.
-Since [24] was published in 2011, a significant part of the paper discusses circuit-switched networks, in addition to packet-switched backhaul.
-However, rural connectivity is not within the main scope of the paper and is only briefly tackled.
-In this paper, (i) we focus more on connectivity for rural and remote areas, (ii) we provide a discussion of more recent technologies such as 5G and beyond, (iii) we present the latest advances related to backhauling with UAVs and balloons, and (iv) we present the latest trends and breakthroughs in satellite connectivity.
+The authors of [40] survey the technologies used for backhaul connectivity.
+Since [40] was published in 2011, a significant part of the paper discusses circuit-switched networks, in addition to packet-switched backhaul.
+However, rural connectivity is not within the main scope of [40] and is only briefly tackled.
+In this paper, (i) we focus more on connectivity for rural and remote areas, (ii) we provide a discussion of more recent technologies such as 5G and beyond, (iii) we present the latest advances related to backhauling with unmanned aerial vehicles (UAVs) and balloons, and (iv) we present the latest trends and breakthroughs in satellite connectivity.

-In [25], 5G RAN fronthaul solutions are surveyed in order to meet the 5G performance requirements.
-In addition, [26] discusses challenges for 5G backhaul connectivity in order to meet the stringent requirements of data rate and latency at the 5G RAN.
-Thus, it focuses mostly on UDNs and does not consider rural connectivity.
-In this paper, we complement the work of [24-26] by focusing on providing connectivity for rural areas.
+In [41], 5G radio access network (RAN) fronthaul solutions are surveyed in order to meet the 5G performance requirements.
+In addition, [42] discusses challenges for 5G backhaul connectivity in order to meet the stringent requirements of data rate and latency at the 5G RAN.
+Thus, it focuses mostly on ultra-dense networks (UDNs) and does not consider rural connectivity.
+In this paper, we complement the work of [40-42] by focusing on providing connectivity for rural areas.
 In addition, although we discuss 5G as a possible solution, several other technologies are analyzed and numerous case studies are presented.

 Different papers in the literature use the terminology referring to fronthaul, backhaul, and midhaul in different ways.
-For example, consider a WiFi AP providing access inside a home is connected to a wireless mesh or TVWS network before reaching a site connected to a VSAT terminal or to a fiber PoP.
+For example, consider a WiFi access point (AP) providing access inside a home is connected to a wireless mesh or television white space (TVWS) network before reaching a site connected to a VSAT terminal or to a fiber point of presence (PoP).
 Several papers would treat this scenario by considering WiFi as fronthaul and the mesh or TVWS network as backhaul.
 In this paper, we consider the more general approach by considering that the satellite or fiber form the backhaul, whereas the multihop or TVWS network is part of the fronthaul, in conjunction with the WiFi network used for direct access.
-Thus, we follow the following definitions [27] with illustrative examples shown in Fig. 4:
+Thus, we follow the following definitions [43] with illustrative examples shown in Fig. 6:

-- Backhaul is the connection to the core network or to the internet, e.g., through a macro BS, a fiber PoP, or a VSAT satellite terminal. - Fronthaul is the connection between the AP and the small cell BS or RRH.
-It can also denote the access connection between the UE and the AP or RRH. - Sometimes, the connection between the RRH and macro BS could take several hops.
+- Backhaul is the connection to the core network or to the internet, e.g., through a macro BS, a fiber PoP, or a VSAT satellite terminal. - Fronthaul is the connection between the AP and the small cell BS or remote radio head (RRH).
+It can also denote the access connection between the user equipment (UE) and the AP or RRH, which is more commonly known as "Access".
+Hence, in this paper, the terms "Access" and "Fronthaul" are sometimes used interchangeably. - Sometimes, the connection between the RRH and macro BS could take several hops.
 Midhaul is referred to the connection that feeds the next link between RRH and BS.
 In this paper, it is mostly treated as part of the fronthaul section.